RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 Provides the user with a link to an experimenter-specified qualtrics survey.
 The experimenter can also add fields that will be added as query strings to the survey link, in order to serve as meta-data for that particular response to the survey (for example, linking the participant's ID to the survey response.)

 Once the user is finished with the survey, they must send the <a href="#Phrases">phrase</a> `keyboards.terminateAnswer` for the appropriate language in a single message, so that the chatbot can continue.
+It is also possible to set custom strings that the user must send to continue from the survey.

 The value of the `qType` of the question object should be `"qualtrics"`